Learning the Double Action Single Action Trigger

 Quick Summary

-Mastering the Double Action/Single Action (DA/SA) trigger involves practicing the long, heavy double-action pull smoothly, using proper finger placement for leverage, and employing the 'press out' technique.
-Avoid 'staging' the trigger and consciously manage the transition to the lighter single-action pull to improve accuracy and speed.
+Mastering the Double Action/Single Action (DA/SA) trigger involves practicing the long, heavy double-action pull using proper finger placement for leverage and the 'press out' technique.
+Avoid common mistakes like 'staging' or 'slapping' the trigger, and manage the transition to the lighter single-action pull smoothly.
+Regular practice drills are key to building muscle memory.

 Chapters